Manquat/2015-team-localeventapp/README.md

 ## GUI testing
 The GUI tests can NOT be launch in jenkins, because of an unkown issue.
 To the corrector: you can run these tests locally.
-1) Comment the ```@ignore``` instruction above all GUI tests
+1) Comment the ```@ignore``` instruction above all GUI tests (an exhaustive lists of all test classes containing GUI tests will be provided right here)

 2) Set the xamarin emulator and the Google Play as described in forum post https://sweng-forum.epfl.ch/t/android-emulator-with-google-play-services/191